 Five Kodi Boxes to Avoid (and Why)

-As I said earlier, I’ve been following the Android box industry for a long time, and I’ve seen a lot of companies come and go.
+As I said earlier, I’ve been following the Android box industry for a long time, and I’ve seen many companies come and go.

-Some companies change their name a few times because their reputation was so bad, or because they got into trouble with the law.
+Some companies changed their name a few times because their reputation was so bad or because they got into trouble with the law.

 I’ve picked five Kodi box manufacturers that I recommend staying away from.
 I’ll go into more detail on each in their own section below.